radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/create-projects/identity-sources.md

 - 1-1 mapping – this method allows you to map a single source attribute to a single target global profile attribute.
 Select an identity source attribute, a target global profile attribute and select **Map**.
 - Auto Mapping – this is a quick method to automatically map source attributes to target global profile attributes with the same name.
 Select **Auto** to apply an automatic mapping.
 - Function – this method allows you to apply a function to compute a value for the target global profile attribute.
 Choose a target global profile attribute and select **Computed**.
 You can choose an attribute from the **Insert Attribute** drop-down list and select **Insert** to add it to the expression.
 You can choose a function from the **Insert Function** drop-down list and select **Insert** to add it to the expression.
 Modify the expression to meet your needs and select **Validate**.
 Select **OK** to save and go back to the **Attribute Mapping** screen.
-The example shown below extracts the leftmost characters (based on the @) in the source entry's mail attribute to populate the global profile `description` attribute.
+The example shown below extracts the leftmost characters (based on the @) in the source entry's mail attribute to populate the global profile `description` attribute.<br>
     ![Example Computed Attribute](../../Media/image24.png)
 - Constant – this method allows you to map a target global profile attribute to a constant value.
 Choose a target global profile attribute and select **Computed**.
 Enter your value in the **Insert Constant** textbox and select **Insert**.
 If are you finished, select **Validate**.
 Otherwise you can add a source attribute, or use a function in your computation.
 Select **OK** to save and go back to the **Attribute Mapping** screen.
     ![Example of Using a Constant](../../Media/image25.png)